Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$

-We will use the Weierstrass $\wp$-functions and Eisenstein series as in \cite{Sil1} as a canonical way to identify an elliptic curve over $\CC$ with a complex torus and we will study the rationality of the induced analytic representation for CM elliptic curves in Section \ref{sectelliptic}.
-Then we will extend the results for elliptic curves on product of elliptic curves component by component in Section \ref{sectprod} to prove Theorem \ref{KQ} and \ref{QK}.
+We will use the Weierstrass $\wp$-functions and Eisenstein series as in \cite{Sil1} as a canonical way of identifying an elliptic curve over $\CC$ with a complex torus and we will study the field of definition of the induced analytic representation of isogenies between CM elliptic curves in Section \ref{sectelliptic}.
+Then we will extend the results for elliptic curves to product of elliptic curves, component by component, in Section \ref{sectprod} and finally prove Theorem \ref{KQ} and \ref{QK}.